DanielDiazHernandezPP/ProntoPagaDocs/docs/Pay ins/payins-peru/payins-peru-card.md

 deprecated: false
 hidden: false
 metadata:
-  title: 'How to Create a Card Payment in Peru via ProntoPaga API '
+  title: Recibe pagos con tarjeta en Perú | ProntoPaga Docs
   description: >-
     Create card payments in Peru using Prontopaga’s API with a bearer token and secret signature.
 Enable features such as installments, card reminders, and